prasannax1/starships/README.md

 The Saucer section contains the cockpit and main deflector at the front, followed by a circular corridor surrounding a pantry area to exit into the engineering room aft.
 The outer side of the corridor has 4 luxury rooms, two on either side.

-The engineering section conatins the main warp core and transporters.
+The engineering section contains the main warp core and transporters.

+### Deployment

+The *Aviary* holds 3 *Dove* class yachts in the lower hangar of section 0.

 ## Relative scale of ships